-Dave Nichols is Editor-in-Chief and Washington Nationals Page Editor for District Sports Page.
+Dave Nichols is Editor-in-Chief and Washington Nationals and Capitals Page Editor for District Sports Page.
 He is credentialed to cover the Washington Nationals, Washington Capitals and Washington Wizards.
-Dave also works for Associated Press, covering college football and basketball out of its Spokane, WA college sports desk.
+Dave also works for Associated Press, covering college football and basketball and Major League Soccer out of its Spokane, WA college sports desk.
 Previously, he wrote Nats News Network and Caps News Network and spent four years in commercial radio covering the Baltimore Orioles, Washington Redskins and the University of Maryland football and basketball teams.
-He co-hosts “Nats Nightly”, “Caps Weekly” and “Redskins Wrap”, Internet radio shows on Blog Talk Radio, has appeared as a guest talking Caps and Nats on 106.7 The Fan and 106.7 HD, and was a weekly guest columnist for “Nationals Buzz” for MASNSports.com.
+He co-hosts “Nats Nightly”, “Caps Weekly” and “Redskins Wrap”, Internet radio shows on Blog Talk Radio, has appeared as a guest talking Caps and Nats on 106.7 The Fan and 106.7 HD, and is a weekly guest columnist for “Nationals Buzz” for MASNSports.com.
 Dave is a life-long D.C. sports fan and attended his first pro game in 1974 — the Caps’ second game in existence.
-You can follow him on Twitter @DaveNicholsDSP.
+You can follow Dave on Twitter @DaveNicholsDSP.

 Ed Morgans is DC United Page Editor for District Sports Page.
 Ed worked for The Journal Newspapers (now The Examiner) for several years and covered DC United from 1997-2002.
 He spent the 2003 season writing for the club’s website.
 Ed has covered All-Star Games, MLS Cups, CONCACAF Champions Cup, World Cup qualifiers, and international friendlies.
 He also worked as a blogger at www.bigsoccer.com, the country’s leading soccer message board website.
 You can follow Ed on Twitter @writerEd21.